uryelah/from-the-depths/README.md

 These are so dumb that they can be used as meat-shields to protect you from knives.
 Has low hp.

+This basic enemy has between 1 and 2 hp and it takes 1 or 2 bubble attacks to kill it or 1 tentacle squeeze attack.

+This enemy only decrements the player hp by 1 point when it reaches the bottom of the screen.

 ### Armed dumb humans

 Look at that, didn't their mother tell them to not play with knives?